g9aerospace/g9aerospace.in/readme.md

 ## Description

-This repository is used by github pages for my personal website :)
+This repository was used by GitHub Pages for my personal website in its previous version.

 ## Contributing

-I welcome contributions from the community.
-If you'd like to contribute to the project, please follow these steps:
+If you'd like to contribute to the latest version of the project, please visit the [new repository](https://github.com/g9militantsYT/g9aerospace.in/) and follow the contribution guidelines.

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them.
-4. Submit a pull request.

 ## Issues

-If you encounter any issues or have suggestions for improvements, please [open an issue](https://github.com/g9militantsYT/g9aerospace.in/issues).
+For any issues related to the old version or suggestions for improvements, please [refer to the new repository](https://github.com/g9militantsYT/g9aerospace.in/issues).

 ## License